arashmahyari/PolicyAugmentation/README.md

 # PolicyAugmentation

-Exploration Strategy for Deep Reinforcement Learning
+This repository includes the implementation code for the paper "Policy Augmentation: An Exploration Strategy for Faster Convergence of Deep Reinforcement Learning Algorithms" published in the 46th IEEE International Conference on Acoustics, Speech, & Signal Processing (ICASSP), 2021.